This document describes how to install and configure SAP monitoring using AppDynamics.

 - One open port for each HTTP SDK instance between this Gateway system and SAP application server that owns this HTTP SDK instance

-The AppDynamics Machine Agent supports most operating systems and can be installed on the SAP application server.
+The AppDynamics Machine Agent supports most operating systems.
+It must be installed on each SAP application server.
 See Standalone Machine Agent Requirements and Supported Environments.

 Each HTTP SDK instance uses a unique port for HTTP communication with the ABAP Agent.
-The SDK Manager application manages HTTP SDK instances.
-This application allows remote control from the ABAP Agent.
+The SDK Manager application governs all HTTP SDK instances on the Gateway system.
+This application allows remote control from the ABAP Agent GUI.
 See SDK Manager.